mspraggs/pyQCD/README.md

 is more transparent and perfect for basic desktop simulations.
 By interfacing with Python and numpy, it facilitates the analysis of the results of the simulation.

-***Please note that this software is not yet mature, so backwards compatability is not yet guaranteed for newer versions.
+***Please note that this software is very much still in alpha stage and is not yet mature, so backwards compatability is not yet guaranteed for newer versions.
 If something's broken, have a look at the function reference below, or check the python source code.***

 Installation
 ------------